top of page

 Joe Emmys Headshot.png

-Joseph Puleo graduated from Lindenwood University's School of Film in 2014.
-His short film, Top Son (2016), was a Top 5 finalist in Kevin Hart's LOL Network "Eat My Shorts" competition and screened at the Just For Laughs festival in Montreal.
-His debut feature documentary, America's Last Little Italy: The Hill (2020), about the historic St. Louis neighborhood, aired on PBS stations nationwide and earned multiple awards.
-His second feature documentary, A New Home, examines the experiences of Bosnian War refugees in St. Louis, home to more displaced Bosnians than any other city in the world.
-The film won multiple festival awards, three Tellys, the Mid-America Emmy for Best Documentary - Cultural, and was nominated for Outstanding Regional Documentary by the News & Documentary Emmys.
+His debut feature documentary, America’s Last Little Italy: The Hill (2020), about the historic St. Louis neighborhood, aired on PBS stations nationwide.
+His second feature documentary, A New Home (2022), examines the experiences of Bosnian War refugees in St. Louis, home to more displaced Bosnians than any other city in the world.
+The film won the Mid-America Emmy for Best Documentary - Cultural and was nominated for Outstanding Regional Documentary at the News & Documentary Emmy Awards.

 Steve Cakouros is an award-winning producer, editor, and audio engineer.
 Originally from Summit, New Jersey, he relocated to St. Louis, Missouri, at the age of ten.
 After pursuing a career in music and audio engineering in Los Angeles, Steve returned to St. Louis and graduated Summa Cum Laude at Lindenwood University's School of Film.